se-edu/se-book/projectDuke/extensions-fragment.md

 <include boilerplate src="dukeExtensionTitle.md" var-extId="A-Collections"
          var-extHeading="Use Java Collections classes"/>

 Use Java Collections classes for storing data.
-For example, you can use an `ArrayList<Task>` to store the tasks.
+For example, you can use an [`ArrayList<Task>`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ArrayList.html) to store the tasks.
+They offer many advantages (e.g., dynamic sizing, easy to find/add/delete items),  over using a primitive data structure such as a normal array.
 </div><hr>
 <div id="A-MoreOOP">
 <include boilerplate src="dukeExtensionTitle.md" var-extId="A-MoreOOP"